jonnonz1/nz-statute-book/acts/public/2011/education-amendment-act-2011.md

 ### 17 Interpretation
 (1) The definitions of accreditation, approval, approved nationally recognised course, assisted student, award, course of study or training, exempt student, foreign student, and nationally recognised award in section 159(1) are repealed.
-(2) Section 159(1) is amended by inserting the following definitions in their appropriate alphabetical order:.
+(2) Section 159(1) is amended by inserting the following definitions in their appropriate alphabetical order:
   - **accreditation** means an accreditation granted by the Qualifications Authority under section 250
   - **approved programme** means a programme approved by the Qualifications Authority under section 249
   - **approved programme or training scheme** means an approved programme or approved training scheme